| |

 ragtime and sea shantys, bluegrass and traditional, classical and Reid originals.

+Mostly an instrumental album, seventeen cuts are Reid solos.
 But before you run for the cross and garlic at the thoughts of an all-banjo

 album, know that in the hands of Harvey Reid, the banjo becomes as sweet,

+as bluesy, as soulful as the guitar or violin.
 Where others fall short at producing the sustain necessary to play a

 slow banjo solo, Reid's skill (both playing and arranging) offer melodies